bluegenes/2022-paper-sourmash-taxonomy/manuscript.md

 ## Implementation

-Sourmash taxonomy conducts LCA-style taxonomic summarization of the genomic profiling results from sourmash gather.
+Sourmash taxonomy conducts Lowest Common Ancestor (LCA) taxonomic summarization of the genomic profiling results from sourmash gather.
 It was introduced in sourmash v4.2, and all commands and outputs described here are available as of sourmash v4.6.

-### LCA-Style Lineage summarization
+### LCA Lineage summarization

 Sourmash gather uses a minimum set cover approach to identify the smallest set of reference genomes that contain all query information (k-mers) [@sourmash_gather].
 These matches are non-overlapping; that is, the sum of the query fraction assigned to each genome will be at most 100% (entire query matched to reference genomes).